How Are We Thinking?

 The Problem & Solution: How Are We Thinking

-Today's widespread interest in self-improvement - of 'changing your life' - tends to mostly focus on the switch from negative to positive thinking, the notion that if we simply change our negative thoughts to positive thoughts, everything will be better.
+Today's widespread interest in self help, self development and improvement - of 'changing your life' - tends to mostly focus on the switch from negative to positive thinking, the notion that if we simply change our negative thoughts to positive thoughts, everything will be better.
 But is altering our thoughts perceptions, really that simple?
 Is it enough?
 Does it truly work, and does it have a lasting impact on our lives?
 How effective are the current tools aimed at helping us do this?
 Or do we need to look more deeply at our thought processes, at how we are thinking, to find the problem, and determine which tools would be necessary to change that?

-The purpose of this platform is to shine a light on 'how' we are thinking, the source and mechanics of harmful thinking, and what the solution is, another kind of thinking that returns us back to ourselves, enabling us to be calm, peaceful, happy; to think clearly, intelligently, rationally, responsibly and wisely.
-How we think is both the problem and the solution for change.
+The purpose of this platform is to shine a light on 'how' we are thinking, the source and mechanics of harmful thinking, and what the solution is.

 There are two kinds of thinking: